sri-vat-san/coursera-getting-and-cleaning-data/README.md

     * `subject_train.txt`
     * `subject_test.txt`

-After completing these steps, you can run the R script ([run_analysis.R](run_analysis.R)) and call the run_analysis() function.
+After completing these steps, you can run the R script and call the **run_analysis()** function from the console.
 This would in turn, call the ingredient functions which process the data set and outputs the desired tidy data set.

 **Note:** This script requires the [plyr package](https://cran.r-project.org/web/packages/plyr/index.html), which can be downloaded from CRAN.